IPS-Hosting/game-images/rust/README.md

 `APP_PORT` The app port to use for Rust+.
 Defaults to `28082`.
 Remember to also update the container port bindings when changing this variable.

+`CENTRALIZED_BANNING_ENDPOINT` A URL pointing to a web server which hosts the centralized banning API.
+See https://wiki.facepunch.com/rust/centralized-banning.

+`CENTRALIZED_BANNING_FAILURE_MODE` See https://wiki.facepunch.com/rust/centralized-banning#whathappenswhentheapiendpointisdownornotworkingproperly.
+Defaults to `0`.

+`CENTRALIZED_BANNING_TIMEOUT` The timeout for requests to the centralized banning endpoint in seconds.
+Defaults to `5`.

+`TAGS` The tags for the server.
+See https://wiki.facepunch.com/rust/server-browser-tags.